angelAL2910/SatMapper/README.md

     >2_AC_242866551:4:2:8:15:23
     TTATCAAAATGAAATACACACACGCACACACCTCATGG

+Chromosome IDs have a special format which provides all the information about the MS:

+###### 19_CAG_46273462.2:2:3:6:15:21 ######

+* chromosome number: 19
+* MS pattern: CAG
+* chromosome position: 46273462
+* Facrtion part: 2 (optional field, fractional part can be missing)
+* copy number (repeats): 2
+* pattern size (bp): 3
+* MS length: 6 (2 * 3)
+* MS start position in the bait: 15
+* MS end position in the beit: 21

 #### Resource fetcher (resourcefetcher.py) ####

 This module reads fastq files which can be compressed or uncompressed and located either on internet (FTP or HTTP) or in your filesystem.

 The execution of this script requires a file containing a list with all the resources to be read.
-The format of the file is a two column dataset tab separated containing the individual name and the resource containing the files.
+The format of the file is a two column dataset tab separated values containing the individual name and the resource containing the files.

-Tab separated fields:
+Format:

 * Field 1: Individual name (will indicate the table in the DB where alignments will be stored.
 * Field 2: FastQ file resource.
 Can be HTTP, FTP of filesystem resource.

 An example is provided in the file [fastq_input_examp.txt](https://github.com/coelias/SatMapper/blob/master/fastq_input_examp.txt)

+The Individual name will be used to create a table in the database with the same name.
+All the MS found in a resource will be inserted in the indivial table

-Alignment processor (dealer.py)
+#### Alignment processor (dealer.py) ####

 This modules accepts SAM data as standard input and populates the database with microsatellite aligning information.
 Database configuration can be set up in the file satmapper.cfg

 Execution of this module requires as a parameter the description of the microsatellites produced by the chromosome extractor module. (msdesc file)

 # Chromosome extractor tool